-The GDPR does not apply to the processing of personal data which (Article 2(2)):

-- " Falls outside the scope of EU law (e.g. national security); - " Concerns EU common foreign and security policy; - " Is by a natural person in the course of a purely personal or household activity.
+- The right to the protection of personal data is "not an absolute right" and must be balanced against other fundamental rights, in accordance with the principle of proportionality, including freedom to conduct a business (Recital 4). - The GDPR does not apply to the processing of personal data which (Article 2(2)): - " Falls outside the scope of EU law (e.g. national security); - " Concerns EU common foreign and security policy; - " Is by a natural person in the course of a purely personal or household activity.
 (This includes correspondence and the holding of addresses, or social networking and online activity undertaken within the context of such activities.
-However, the GDPR applies to controllers or processors which provide the means for processing personal data for such personal or household activities (Recital 18)); - " Is by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - " Is by EU institutions where Regulation (EC) No. 45/2001 (on the protection of individuals with regard to the processing of personal data by EU institutions and bodies and on the free movement of such data) applies instead.
-That Regulation will be adapted to ensure consistency with the GDPR (Article 2(3)); or - Concerns deceased persons (Recital 27).
+However, the GDPR applies to controllers or processors which provide the means for processing personal data for such personal or household activities (Recital 18)); - " Is by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - " Is by EU institutions where Regulation (EC) No. 45/2001 to the rules concerning the liability of intermediary service providers, which limit their liability where they act as a mere conduit, host, or cache (Article 2(4)).
+In regard to the interaction between the E-Commerce Directive and the GDPR, it seems, but is not expressly stated, that the E-Commerce Directive will determine the liability of ISPs for actions of users, whilst other obligations such as the rectification or erasure of data, will be governed by the GDPR.

+(on the protection of individuals with regard to the processing of personal data by EU institutions and bodies and on the free movement of such data) applies instead.
+That Regulation will be adapted to ensure consistency with the GDPR (Article 2(3)); or